benaloha/car-classifier-yolo3-python/README.md

 ## Introduction

 A Python example for using [Spectrico's car color classifier](http://spectrico.com/car-color-recognition.html).
-It consists of object detector for finding the cars, and a classifier to recognize the colors of the detected cars.
+It consists of an object detector for finding the cars, and a classifier to recognize the colors of the detected cars.
 The object detector is an implementation of YOLOv3 (OpenCV DNN backend).
 It doesn't use GPU and one frame takes 1s to process on Intel Core i5-7600 CPU.
 YOLOv3 weights were downloaded from [YOLO website](https://pjreddie.com/darknet/yolo/).
-The classifier is based on Mobilenet v2 (TensorFlow backend).
+The classifier is based on MobileNet (TensorFlow backend).
 It takes 35 milliseconds on Intel Core i5-7600 CPU for single classification.
 It can be accelerated more by running on GPU and using batching.
-This classifier is not accurate enough yet and serves as a proof-of-concept demo.

 ---
 ## Object Detection and Classification in images